New date: Whose story gets to be shared? Creating a diverse library.

 26 Aug 2021

-Join our expert discussion, featuring academic Dr Helen Adam, and author Melissa Keil, as they discuss the importance of representation and diversity in children’s literature and practical ways to ensure all children are heard and seen through stories.
+Watch our expert discussion, featuring academic Dr Helen Adam, and author Melissa Keil, as they discuss the importance of representation and diversity in children’s literature and practical ways to ensure all children are heard and seen through stories.

-On Tuesday 19 October at 7pm (AEST), Story Box Library will host this informative and practical speaker series event for all educators, librarians and families looking to learn more about the importance of diversity in children’s literature, with practical tips and information to help assess school, home, or organisation libraries for authentic diverse representation.
+On Tuesday 19 October at 7pm (AEST), Story Box Library hosted this informative and practical speaker series event for all educators, librarians and families looking to learn more about the importance of diversity in children’s literature, with practical tips and information to help assess school, home, or organisation libraries for authentic diverse representation.

 Whose story gets to be shared?
 Creating a diverse library